France’s president says he understands university students’ misery during the coronavirus pandemic. Students aren’t sure.

 The extent of the problem surfaced nationally only this month, when two suicide attempts among students in Lyon amplified the discussion.

 A student group accused Macron of “sacrificing a whole generation.”
 Others pointed out that primary and secondary schools were kept open throughout the fall, partially to reduce inequalities.
-In an open letter that was widely shared, a 19-year old student told the president “I feel like I'm dead.”
+In an open letter that was widely shared, a 19-year-old student told the president “I feel like I’m dead.”

 Macron said he understood.
 “It’s hard to be 20 years old in 2020,” he wrote — a phrase he first used last year that has become ingrained in the national discourse.